 In this sample letter, you can find your EIN at the top of the page.

-Check your old federal tax returns for your ein number
+Check your old federal tax returns for ein number lookup

 Many people don’t know this, but your federal business tax return has the EIN number listed there.
 Many people forget about this.
 If you look at it, you’ll see the EIN letter on the tax return.